During our trip to Coron, Kim and I interviewed locals, foodies, and business owners to get the inside scoop on where to eat in Coron.

 “Winnie’d” to Mention Winnie’s

-While the crab curry we had didn’t “Winnie” us over, Winnie’s was unanimously recommended to us by every single local we asked them where to eat in Coron so we have to mention it.
-Either they’re all wrong or we just got unlucky with our choice of plate.
+While the crab curry we had didn’t “Winnie” us over, Winnie’s was unanimously recommended to us by every single local we asked them where to eat in Coron, so we have to mention it.
+Either they’re all wrong or we just got unlucky.

 The Food’s Friendly at Brujita’s

 The vibe we got from the European owner wasn’t Filipino-friendly, but the we were taste buddies with the food.
 The veggie options here were perhaps the best we had all trip.

 Ambitious, and awesome-English speaking Laura just recently reopened her restaurant off the side of the highway just before Concepcion (30km from Coron Town).
 In a beautiful spot with a natural stream surrounded by lush vegetation, Laura takes advantage of her 7 hectare property to grow many of her own veggies and herbs, which she uses to make her own dishes.
 It’s a rare opportunity to eat locally sourced food in Palawan!